 3. Operating System: Choose the name of the operating system that is running on the node being defined.
 Choose Windows for Windows 2000, Windows 2003, or Windows XP.
-Choose Linux 64 when defining an x86\64 or ia64 architecture.
+Choose Linux 64 when defining an x86_64 or ia64 architecture.
 (Use the uname -i command to determine the architecture type.)

-An IRIX node or an SGI ProPack node can be a server-capable administration node or a CXFS client-only node, depending upon the node function selected and the software installed.
-AIX, Linux third-party, Mac OS X, Solaris, and Windows nodes are always CXFS client-only nodes.
-(An IRIX client administration node is only supported when used for FailSafe coexecution.)
+An SGI ProPack node can be a server-capable administration node or a CXFS client-only node, depending upon the node function selected and the software installed.
+AIX, IRIX, Linux third-party, Mac OS X, Solaris, and Windows nodes are always CXFS client-only nodes.

-If you select a fail action that includes reset, you will be given an opportunity to provide reset information on a second page.
-Any potential metadata server should include reset in its fail action hierarchy.
+If you select a fail policy that includes reset, you will be given an opportunity to provide reset information on a second page.
+Any potential metadata server should include reset in its fail policy hierarchy.